nano-o/Distributed-termination-detection/README.md

-# Distributed termination detection -- verified with Apalache and Isabelle/HOL
+# Distributed termination detection -- verified with Apalache, Isabelle/HOL, and TLAPS

 Distributed termination detection of a message-driven computation.
 A set of processes exchange messages.
 Initialy there are a few message in the network.